CSA-OCP-GER/unicorn/challenges.scheduling.md

 ## Resource Requests / Limits ##

 When it comes to deploying pods to your cluster, you can give Kubernetes some hints about the amount of resources (CPU / memory) your workload will need.
-As discussed above, these requests will be taken care of in the scheduling algorithm.
+As discussed in the *scheduling* chapter above, these requests will be taken care of in the scheduling algorithm.
 So basically, you help the cluster deciding, if pods can still be created or not (or if e.g. the cluster autoscaler has to create new nodes to be able to fulfill your request).

-### Types ###
+### Resource Types ###

 There are two types of resources, you can set requests and limits for:

 - CPU
 - Memory

+Now, let's try setting resource limits and experiment with them by scheduling some pods that consume a lot of resources.

 #### Set Defaults on Namespace ####

+We set the limits/request on the namespace level.
+You can also define them when specifying the pod.

 ##### CPU Limit #####